 The National Endowment for Democracy (NED) Reagan-Fascell Democracy Fellows Program - http://www.ned.org/fellowships - Named in honor of the two principal founders of NED, former president Ronald Reagan and the late congressman Dante Fascell, the Reagan-Fascell Democracy Fellows Program enables democracy activists, practitioners, scholars, and journalists from around the world to deepen their understanding of democracy and enhance their ability to promote democratic change.
 Reagan-Fascell Democracy Fellows maintain full-time residence at the International Forum for Democratic Studies, NED’s research arm located in Washington, D.C.
 The Forum hosts 16 to 20 Reagan-Fascell Fellows per year for periods ranging from five to ten months.

-Partnership for Public Service Fellows Program – http://ourpublicservice.org/OPS/about/public_service_fellows_program.shtml - The Public Service Fellows program at the Partnership for Public Service is an opportunity for undergraduate students, graduate students and recent graduates to participate directly in transforming the way government works while developing valuable professional skills.
+Partnership for Public Service Fellows Program – https://ourpublicservice.org/about-us/internship-program.php - The Public Service Fellows program at the Partnership for Public Service is an opportunity for undergraduate students, graduate students and recent graduates to participate directly in transforming the way government works while developing valuable professional skills.
 At the Partnership, fellows are integral to the day-to-day operations, programs and activities of our organization.
 We value the contributions of fellows and work to provide relevant and useful experiences in return.
 That’s why fellows are assigned substantive and meaningful work to support our wide variety of programs, events, and projects to help revitalize the federal government by focusing on the people working in it.
-Fellows’ duties vary across the Partnership’s internal teams but often include event planning and execution, conducting research, writing and preparing correspondence, and conducting outreach to external partners, such as government agencies and colleges and universities.

 Peace Corps - http://www.peacecorps.gov/ - The Peace Corps traces its roots and mission to 1960, when then Senator John F. Kennedy challenged students at the University of Michigan to serve their country in the cause of peace by living and working in developing countries.
 From that inspiration grew an agency of the federal government devoted to world peace and friendship.
 Since that time, 210,000+ Peace Corps Volunteers have served in 139 host countries to work on issues ranging from AIDS education to information technology and environmental preservation.
 Today's Peace Corps is more vital than ever, working in emerging and essential areas such as information technology and business development, and contributing to the President's Emergency Plan for AIDS Relief.
 Peace Corps Volunteers continue to help countless individuals who want to build a better life for themselves, their children, and their communities.